 What is mindfulness?
 Mindfulness is the practice of paying attention, on purpose, in the present moment and without judgement.
 It combines with pyschotherapy by inviting us to consciously bring awareness to the whole of our experience, as we are experiencing it in the present moment.

-This includes our thoughts, our emotions and our 'felt-sense' (the subtle movement of energies/sensations that is constantly happening in our bodies, but which we are mostly unaware of).
-Bringing all of this into our awareness allows us to observe the intricate interconnection between our bodies and our minds, and a willingness to explore and work with this in therapy is potentially the beginning of a journey to self-healing, understanding and well-being.
+This includes our thoughts, our emotions, our 'felt-sense' (the subtle movement of energies/sensations constantly happening in our bodies, which we are mostly unaware of) and also what is happening to us relationally when we are with or think of another.
+Bringing all of this into our conscious awareness allows us to observe and begin to recognise the subtle, intricate and intuitive interconnection between our bodies and our minds, and a willingness to explore and work with this in therapy is potentially the beginning of a journey to self-healing, understanding and well-being.

-Buddhism teaches about the nature of the self, western psychotherapy understands how we develop into the self in response to life's experiences and neuroscience (the study of the brain and the nervous system) explains how the self manifests in our bodies in the present moment
+Buddhism teaches about the nature of the self, western psychotherapy understands how we develop into the self in response to the experiences life gives us and neuroscience (the study of the brain and the nervous system) explains how the self manifests as a 'felt-sense' in our bodies in the present moment

-Mindfulness based psychotherapy works with the power of our awareness in the present moment to explore the nature of who we are and how we suffer.
+Mindfulness based psychotherapy works with the power of our awareness in the present moment to explore the nature of who we are, how we suffer and how we can learn to heal.